loki4j/loki-logback-appender/docs/docus/docs/migration.md

 </dependency>
 ```

-A part `_pbX.Y.0` in version means that now you can use any supported PB version by substituting it here.
+A part `_pbX.Y.0` in the version means you can now use any supported PB version by substituting it here.
 E.g. for Protobuf v3.21.x it should be `_pb3.21.0`.

-In previous versions of Loki4j you were required to add `protobuf-java` and `snappy-java` as dependencies to you project.
+In previous versions of Loki4j, you were required to add `protobuf-java` and `snappy-java` as dependencies to your project.
-In 1.4.0 it's no longer required as the proper versions of these libs come as transitive dependencies of `loki-protobuf`.
+In 1.4.0, it's no longer required as the proper versions of these libs come as transitive dependencies of `loki-protobuf`.

 #### Retry functionality added

-Loki4j is designed to operate in presence of various errors and connection failures returned from Loki.
+Loki4j is designed to operate in the presence of various errors and connection failures returned from Loki.
 However, the previous versions tried to send each log batch only once, so all batches sent during
-unavailability of Loki are lost.
+the unavailability of Loki are lost.

-In 1.4.0 Loki4j can try to send a log batch to Loki again, if the previous attempt failed.
+In 1.4.0, Loki4j can try to send a log batch to Loki again if the previous attempt failed.
-Please note, that re-send is done only in case of `ConnectException` or `503` HTTP status from Loki.
+Please note that re-send is done only in case of `ConnectException` or `503` HTTP status from Loki.
-All other exceptions as well as 4xx-5xx statuses are not retried in order to avoid duplicates.
+All other exceptions, as well as 4xx-5xx statuses, are not retried to avoid duplicates.

 #### Deprecated "batchSize" setting is removed

-The `batchSize` setting was renamed to `batchMaxItems` back in 1.2.0, but you still could use the old name until 1.4.0.
+The `batchSize` setting was renamed to `batchMaxItems` back in 1.2.0, but you could still use the old name until 1.4.0.
-Now the old name support was completely dropped, so please make sure you use `batchMaxItems` instead.
+Now, the old name support has completely dropped, so please make sure you use `batchMaxItems` instead.

 ## Upgrading from 1.2.x to 1.3.x

 Version 1.3.0 was focused on internal refactoring and bug fixing.
-For most users 1.3.0 could be used as a drop-in replacement of 1.2.0.
+For most users, 1.3.0 could be used as a drop-in replacement of 1.2.0.

-The only breaking change that could affect these who use Loki4j performance metrics
+The only breaking change that could affect those who use Loki4j performance metrics
 is that the tag `host` is no longer hardcoded for all the reported Loki4j metrics.
-This hardcoding was redundant as you always can set up `host` tag for any metric in your custom
+This hardcoding was redundant as you can always set up a `host` tag for any metric in your custom
 Micrometer config on the application level.